What to expect from BP's interviews and assessment centre

 How to prepare for BP's technical interview

-- Learn or revise the fundamentals of the area you're applying to, whether it's pipeline engineering, accounting or HR.
+- Learn or revise the fundamentals of the area you're applying to, whether it's pipelines engineering, finance or HR.
 Think about this area in the context of the oil and gas industry particularly.

 - If you're applying for an engineering scheme, brush up on basic engineering principals – one past candidate recommends fluids, mechanics and materials in particular.